Ayansaxena24/Social-Media-Frontend/README.md

 ### Testing:
 - **Jest**: A JavaScript testing framework for unit and integration testing.
 - **React Testing Library (RTL)**: A lightweight testing library to test React components with a focus on user interactions.

+### Backend:
+- **Apollo Services**: Apollo Client seamlessly stores and manages data through its state management and caching capabilities, eliminating the need for a traditional backend.

 ---